Mindinventory/MIOTPVerificationSPM/README.md

 4. Import MIOTPVerificationSPM to your ViewController.
 5. Take the IBOutlet for that view.
 6. Now you can access all properties from your ViewController as well from Storyboard or XIB.
-7. Add two images in your storyboard which you want to add for secure symbol with the name of "ic_dot" and "ic_star".
+7. Add two images in your assets which you want to add for secure symbol with the name of "ic_dot" and "ic_star".